hackclub/camp/cohort_4/playbook/workshops/messenger/README.md

 For this project, we provided a pre-made HTML & CSS template so that the workshop can focus on the JavaScript.

-Moreover, using our template will give you experience in using existingly written code.
+Moreover, using our template will give you experience in using existing written code.

 ### HTML Code